urjunior87/homestead-serve-swoole/README.md

 # homestead-serve-swoole
 When **"vagrant reload --provision"**, this shell script will generate nginx config for you.

-After download the shell script, move into Homestead/scripts folder, give it a name as serve-swoole.sh
+After download the shell script, move file into Homestead/scripts folder, give it a file name as serve-swoole.sh

 ```